 These discretions include when an agency seeks to extend the timeframe to decide a formal access application by agreement with the applicant.

 What is the timeframe to decide an access application?

 The GIPA Act outlines the statutory timeframe to decide an access application and includes provisions for the allowable extensions to the decision making period.

-An agency must decide an application and give the applicant notice of the agency’s decision within 20 working days after it is received.
+An agency must decide an application and give the applicant notice of that decision within 20 working days after it is received.
 This is known as the ‘decision period’.
 A working day is defined as any day that is not a Saturday, a Sunday, a public holiday or any day during the period declared by the Premier as the Christmas closedown period.